 With Stultifera Navis I carried out less modification and transformation of the source sounds and experimented with the relationship between the horizontal or linear and the vertical or textural dimensions of the work.

-Stultifera Navis formed the sonic component of a collaboration between film-maker Sarah Bliss and sculptor Rosalyn Driscoll shown in 2015 at Boston Sculptor's Gallery., Boston, MA. (details)
+Stultifera Navis formed the sonic component of film-maker Sarah Bliss and sculptor Rosalyn Driscoll's collaborative installation shown in 2015 at Boston Sculptor's Gallery, Boston, MA. (details)